 |Interlibrary Loan Books / EZ Borrow||$125.00|

 Damage to books includes liquid and food spills, torn pages, and chewed or mangled covers.
-Damage to media includes items returned in unplayable condition or with missing disks.
+Damage to media includes liquid and food spills, chewed or mangled cases, and items returned in unplayable condition or with missing disks.
 Damage to equipment includes items returned in nonfunctioning condition or with missing/damaged parts or accessories.
 Charges that are accrued as a result of loss or damage of books, media, and equipment will be sent to Student Accounts and may prevent students from registering for classes, obtaining diploma/transcript(s), and/or graduating until paid in full.

 Library House Rules